NX915/Bar-Chart/readme.md

 # About

 This is a simple bar chart library written in javascript with the help of jQuery.
-It was written as a practice in preperation for the lighthouse web development bootcamp.
-It is able to render horizontal bar charts with various options for customization to fix any theme.
+It was written as a practice activity in preperation for the lighthouse web development bootcamp.
+It is able to render horizontal bar charts with various options for customization to fit any theme.

 ![Bar Chart Example Screenshot](https://i.imgur.com/xvVc2ra.png)